impress-dev/support/README.md

-### This repo is for Impress bugs and feature requests
+### This repo is for https://impress.dev bugs and feature requests